Stay in Touch

 Flooding this year happened throughout the mid-west, mid-Atlantic, eastern coastline, and deep south.
-What does all the excess water mean to your garden?
+The excess water means a flooded garden.

 If you were the guy on the right then you probably don’t need to worry.
 The rest of us need to be very careful due to the contamination of our ground.